 First off, let’s clear one thing up: Oleo saccharum is not as strange or intimidating as it sounds.
 It’s not one of those secret, magical ingredients that bartenders use to elicit oooohhs and ahhhhs.
 Literally defined, the name means “oil (or fat) sucrose,” referring simply to what it is: oil extracted from citrus peels by using sugar.

 With that great mystery cleared up, the question remains: Why?
 Aside from being a fantastic way to use up citrus peel that might otherwise go to waste and extract every last drop of goodness from your favorite winter citrus, it also makes a damn fine cocktail ingredient.
 The technique isn’t new: Bartenders have been using oleo saccharum since the early 19th Century to add aroma and flavor to drinks.

-While most commonly used in punches like the Philadelphia Fish House Punch, the beauty of oleo saccharum is its versatility.
-It can be used as a sweetener in single-serving cocktails and in non-alcoholic drinks like iced tea, and it makes a lovely syrup for pancakes and ice cream.
+While most commonly used in punches such as the Fish House Punch, the beauty of oleo saccharum is its versatility.
+It can be used as a sweetener in single-serving cocktails such as bartender Jeff Bell's One-Two Punch and in nonalcoholic drinks like iced tea, and it makes a lovely syrup for pancakes and ice cream.

 You might try shaking together a half-ounce of Blood Orange Oleo Saccharum with 2 ounces of gin, a half-ounce of oloroso sherry and a half-ounce of lemon juice to create a Bloody Sherry, served in a rocks glass over one large ice cube and garnished with a rosemary sprig.